 To view the Sports & Exercise Code of Conduct click here.

-The Sports & Exercise Committee has developed a Competency Framework for Sports & Exercise chiropractors.
+The Sports & Exercise Committee has developed a Competency Framework for advanced Sports & Exercise chiropractors.

 Click to view the Sports and Exercise Competency Framework